fontforge/designwithfontforge.com/en-US/Adding_Glyphs_to_an_Arabic_Font.md

 <img src="images/beh_dal_peh.png" />

-<p class="note">Note that if you are using a font in LibreOffice and make changes to that font, you need to restart LibreOffice to have it see any changes -- otherwise it will use the previous version of the font, and not the one with the new changes.</p>
+<p class="note">Note that if you are using a font in LibreOffice and make changes to that font, you need to restart LibreOffice to have it see any changes &ndash; otherwise it will use the previous version of the font, and not the one with the new changes.</p>

 Thanks to [Khaled Hosny] (http://khaledhosny.org) for his advice on using FontForge to edit Arabic glyphs.